-Students can find the 2023-2024 master's degree checksheet in their orientation binder and also online within the General Catalog at the following link:
+Students can find the 2024-2025 master's degree checksheet in their orientation binder and also on the Global Studies Website:

-https://my.sa.ucsb.edu/catalog/Current/Documents/2022 Majors/GRAD/Globl/GLOBAL-STUDIES-MA-REQUIREMENTS-2022-23.pdf
+https://global.ucsb.edu/sites/default/files/sitefiles/2024-25-GLOBAL-STUDIES-BLANK-MA-REQUIREMENTS.pdf

 NOTE: All students should follow the degree checksheet requirements specified for the academic year in which they entered the MA program!
 Additionally, all Global Studies and University degree requirements must be satisfied before the MA degree can be awarded.